 1957: Ricky Nelson recorded his first songs for Verve Records: “A Teenager’s Romance,” “You’re My One and Only Love,” and “I’m Walkin’.”
 Originally written by Fats Domino and Dave Bartholomew, Nelson’s version of “I’m Walkin'” later peaked at #4.

-1970: The documentary film Woodstock, portraying the watershed counterculture Woodstock Festival that took place the year before in Bethel, NY, was released.
+1970: The documentary film Woodstock, which portrays the watershed counterculture Woodstock Festival that took place the year before in Bethel, New York, was released.
 Directed by Michael Wadleigh, the concert film was a great commercial and critical success and won multiple Academy Awards, including Best Documentary Feature.

 1971: In between concert commitments, Pink Floyd began recording sessions for their Meddle album at EMI Studios in London.

 1972: David Bowie introduced British band Mott the Hoople to his manager and offered them his song “All the Young Dudes.”
 Bowie had been a fan of the group, and in the early 1970s still considered himself as much a songwriter as a performer.
 In 1971 Bowie had offered the group “Suffragette City,” but the group had declined, telling him they had plans to break up.
 In response, Bowie wrote “All the Young Dudes,” in part to rescue one of his favorite bands, and the song became Mott the Hoople’s biggest success, reaching #3 on the UK chart and #37 in the US.

 1972: The Mothers of Invention released Just Another Band from L.A., a live LP recorded in August 1971 in Pauley Pavilion at UCLA in Los Angeles.
 The album is notable for being the band’s last before Zappa’s severe injuries after being pushed off the stage at London’s Rainbow Theatre.